Skip to Content

 Gutter button

-Every test() call gets a Play button in the gutter (line number area).
+Every discovered test() call gets a Play button in the gutter (line number area).
 Click to run that single test.
 The Result Viewer opens automatically when the run finishes.

 Editor title bar